Performance management is about getting the best from your people so that your co-op can achieve its short and long-term goals.

 When you’ve decided upon an appropriate rating, meet with the employee to ensure they understand the reasons for your decision.
 Put your rating in writing.

-Tackling poor performance early can help the colleague and the company.
+Tackling poor performance early can help your colleague and your co-op.
 Always reinforce expectations and discuss any training or support needed.

-If performance has not improved informally, you should deal with the underperformance formally using your disciplinary process.
+If performance has not improved informally, you should deal with it formally using your disciplinary process.
 The start point is always to try and give the employee support and training to perform satisfactorily.
-Unless the employee has been grossly negligent in performing their duties, it will always be appropriate to give the employee time to improve.
+Unless the employee has been grossly negligent in performing their duties, it will always be appropriate to give them time to improve.